alexmaco/rust-workshop/DAY_1.md

 ### Generic types

-- reduce duplication and reusability by parametrizing the type in the definitions of functions, structs, enums
+- reduce duplication and increases reusability by parametrizing the type in the definitions of functions, structs, enums
 - examples:
   - Option\<T>
   - Result\<T, E>